robotics-upo/fire_node/README.md

 This node contains also 6 private ROS parameters:

-a) resize.
-It modifies the size of the image.
-By default, it is 1.00, maintining the original size.

-b) path.
+a) path.
 The path where to save the images.

-c) save.
+b) save.
 If this parameter is 1, the images will be saved taking into account the path parameter.
 By default, images are not saved.

-d) threshval.
+c) threshval.
 It makes a threshold on the images through a non-negative integer.
 By default, 200 is set.

-e) rows and cols.
+d) rows and cols.
 Integers which are used to set the number of rows and columns of the matrix for the opening transformation.